What is radon?

 Radon usually comes from the soil and can enter your home through any opening that exists between the building and the ground.
 Floor drains, sumps, foundation cracks and joints can all act as pathways.
 In colder Northern climates, the migration of radon into your home is often sped up during winter months when heating systems create negative air pressures inside buildings.

 What are my risks?

-For a non-smoker, the risk of developing lung cancer when consistently exposed to high levels of radon ranges from 2% to 5%, depending on the radon concentrations.
+For a non-smoker, the risk of developing lung cancer when consistently exposed to high levels of radon ranges from 2 to 5 per cent, depending on the radon concentrations.
 The higher the radon concentrations and the longer you are exposed, the higher the risk.

 The risk is much greater for smokers.
-A smoker’s lifetime risk of developing lung cancer when exposed to high levels of radon can range from 17% to 30%.
+A smoker’s lifetime risk of developing lung cancer when exposed to high levels of radon can range from 17 to 30 per cent.

 Is radon a concern for me?

 High radon concentrations (> 200 Bq/m3) have been detected across the North including Quesnel, Prince George, Fort St. John, Fort Nelson and Atlin.
 Coastal regions, such as Terrace, Prince Rupert and Stewart are expected to represent less of a concern.